Bennoh-1/jijengemwili/README.md

 jijenge app
-Description Fitness app is a web base application to help you keep fit and healthy.
+Description jijenge app is a web base application to help you keep fit and healthy.
 These app can be downloaded on mobile phones quite easily.
 The aim of these app is to make your lifestyle healthier by tracking your workout pattern.

 Available Scripts
 Javascript;used for functionality of the application HTML ; used to create the structure of the application CSS;used to style the application db json server